gateio/gateapi-php/docs/Api/MarginApi.md

 > \GateApi\Model\CrossMarginAccountBook[] listCrossMarginAccountBook($currency, $from, $to, $page, $limit, $type)

-Retrieve cross margin account change history
+Retrieve cross margin account change history. (deprecated)

 The record query time range is not allowed to exceed 30 days.
 When using the limit&page paging function to retrieve data, the maximum number of pages is 100,000, that is, (limit page - 1) <= 100000.